 This information will help you learn how to use your incentive spirometer.

-Use your incentive spirometer after your surgery, along with deep breathing and coughing exercises, will help keep your lungs active throughout the recovery process and prevent complications such as pneumonia.Back to top
+Use your incentive spirometer after your surgery and do your deep breathing and coughing exercises.
+This will help keep your lungs active throughout your recovery and prevent complications such as pneumonia.Back to top

 Here is a video demonstrating how to use your incentive spirometer:

-To use your incentive spirometer:
+To use your incentive spirometer, follow the steps below.

 - Try to get the piston as high as you can, while keeping the indicator between the arrows.

 - If the indicator does not stay between the arrows, you are breathing either too fast or too slow.

 - When you get it as high as you can, hold your breath for 10 seconds, or as long as possible.
 While you’re holding your breath, the piston will slowly fall to the base of the spirometer.

 - Once the piston reaches the bottom of the spirometer, breathe out slowly through your mouth.
 Rest for a few seconds.